Updated for 2024

 It’s good to have you back!
 Teach abroad programs basically stopped once the COVID-19 pandemic hit.
 We hope you’ve stayed safe and healthy during this challenging period.
-Now that we emerge from the pandemic and learn to live with the virus, more teach abroad jobs are becoming available again.
-We’re excited about the return of teaching and volunteering abroad, and we’ve begun to update our content across the Volunteer Forever site.
-Before agreeing to a job, do take time to look over travel restrictions, quarantine policies, and other necessary preparations as COVID-19 continues to play a role in international travel.
+Now that we have emerged from the pandemic, teach abroad jobs are becoming fully available again.
+We’re excited about the return of teaching and volunteering abroad.
+Before agreeing to a job, do take time to look over travel restrictions, quarantine policies, and other necessary preparations though these COVID-19 precautions arw becoming increasingly less common as international travel returns to normal.

 If you want to make a lasting difference for people in need worldwide, international teaching is the way to do it.
 Education is the key to poverty alleviation: it encourages children and youth to build brighter futures for themselves, and allows men and women to break the cycle of poverty.